dudung/soal/_posts/phys/2020-10-10-incline-coordinate.md

 and for Fig. <a href="#fig:ic-incline-angle">2</a> (right) is as follow

 <oo>
-svg 240 150 #fafafa fig:ic-incline-upward-coordinate|Angle of inclination of an upward incline, denoted by $\theta$.
+svg 240 150 #fafafa fig:ic-incline-upward-coordinate|Common coordinate system for upward incline (from left to right).

 style lc:#000 ls:0 lw:1 lo:1
 line 60 130 220 20